 The Arizona SNAP program has many eligibility requirements, all of which must be met before you can receive benefits.
 This includes maximum income levels, work requirements and more.
-In addition, approximately 919,000 residents of the state participate in SNAP, and over 72 percent of those recipients are families with children.
 Learn more about eligibility, the application process and how to use monetary benefits below.

 Learn About Arizona Food Stamps Requirements

 Food stamps eligibility in AZ depends on a variety of factors.
 First, your local food assistance office will assess your citizenship status.
 You must be a U.S. citizen or a legal non-citizen living in Arizona in order to apply for benefits in the state.

 Thus, you must enter a Social Security number (SSN) for you and every family member who wishes to receive benefits.
 Note that you are not required to enter your SSN if you are applying on another person’s behalf.

 If you are a legal non-citizen, you must have lived in the U.S. for a minimum of five years before you can apply for benefits.
 Exceptions to this rule include immigrants with disabilities, refugees and asylum seekers.

 Next, the food stamp qualifications state that your income must not exceed the maximum income level set by the DES.
 These levels depend on the number of people in your household.
 For instance, the gross income (earnings before taxes and other deductions) of a four-person household must not exceed roughly $36,084 per year.